Child Benefit and Guardian’s Allowance: Making a claim

 Where a person who claims guardian’s allowance also appears to have entitlement to child benefit for the same child or qualifying young person, the guardian’s allowance claim may be treated alternatively or additionally as a claim for child benefit.

 Claims for guardian’s allowance are to be made on form BG1.
-This form can be downloaded from the HMRC website or a paper copy can be obtained from the guardian’s allowance unit (0300 200 3101; Textphone 0300 200 3103).
+This form can be downloaded from the GOV.UK website or a paper copy can be obtained from the guardian’s allowance unit (0300 200 3101; Textphone 0300 200 3103).

 A set of notes accompany the claim form which help claimants complete the form.